xAranaktu/CS2D-Overlay/README.md

 - F8 key - Reset both team score.

 How to use:
+0. Install csp_text.ttf font.
+(You will find it in "fonts" folder, you need to do it only once)
 1. Start CS2D (See CS2D Launcher Settigs)
 2. Run "Overlay Launcher.exe" (As administrator)
 3. Done.